| 印刷用原稿:

 any friend, oppose any foe, to assure the survival and the success

+of liberty.
+This much we pledge and more.
 To those old allies whose cultural and spiritual origins we share,

 we pledge the loyalty of faithful friends.
 United, there is little